 Food insecurity is a problem of particular significance for women with disabilities and is deeply rooted in other inequities that influence access to the social determinants of health.
-As research draws fairly clear links between financial security and food insecurity, there does appear to be a need for targeted income-based solutions.
-Here, as with other areas, the need for comprehensive, targeted, gendered and holistic disability supports is apparent.
+As research draws fairly clear links between financial security

 "Those 65 and over have increased their use of food banks by almost 27% over the last year."